Brian-Frost-LaPlante/CS102/README.md

 # CS102
-CS102 course materials (Cooper Union)
+CS102 course materials

+Find the syllabus, all projects and sample code here.